joshuazavala/python_new_apprenticeship_entry_project/README.md

 # python_new_apprentice_entry_project
-This is my entry for the New Apprentice Interview entry project.
+This is my submission file for the New Apprentice Interview entry project.